andreacorra/wolfdiet/data/wolfdiet_psql/README.md

 # Postgresql database

-The postgresql backup file contains the standardized relational database of the wolf diet data.
+The postgresql backup file contains the standardized relational database of the wolfdiet data.
 For more information about the structure of the wolf diet database see the [WIKI](https://github.com/andreacorra/WolfDiet/wiki) page.
 The core tables of the database are: